Death Note original soundtracks: The Songs for Death Note the movie～the Last name Tribute～

 The Songs for Death Note the movie～the Last name Tribute is a tribute album dedicated to the live action movie for the second Death Note.
-Published by Sony Music Distribution (Japan) Inc. on December 20, 2006 (Japan), it contains 14 tracks performed by various artist, such as Orange Range, abingdon boys school, High and Mighty Color, Doping Panda and Galneryus.
+Published by Sony Music Distribution (Japan) Inc. on December 20, 2006 (Japan), it contains 14 tracks performed by various artist, such as Orange Range, abingdon boys school, High and Mighty Color, Doping Panda, Galneryus, and Slipknot DJ/turntablist Sid Wilson.